geluso/react-router-dom-intro/README.md

 Gmail and Gmail brings back the content the user was last looking at.

 It's good that HTML5 introduced new browser history mechanics to make it easier for us developers to build Single Page Applications.
-We're not going to be using these new features directly ourselves.
-Instead, we'll use a tool called **React Router** that bundles these modern features together for us and allows us to create our own Single Page Applications extremely easily.
+We're actually not going to be using these new features directly ourselves.
+Instead, we'll use a tool called **React Router** that bundles many concepts together and allows us to create our own Single Page Applications extremely easily.
+So even though we won't use the new history mechanics firsthand ourselves it's still important to know that our framework is taking care of that for us under the hood.

-**React Router** makes it easy for us to swap out different content on the same page  and it saves us from  having to manually manipulate browser history mechanics.

-# React Router Overview
-React Router is designed to handle several common patterns that come with creating Single Page Applications.
-React Router is actually a **third-party** library.
-Third Party just means it's not built by React and it's not built by ourselves.
-It's been written by some other "third-party" group of developers.
-Even though React Router is third-party software it's extremely useful, trustworthy, and popular.

-Here's what React Router provides:

-* **Routing:** easily define what content is associated with what URLs.
-* **History:** automatically manage browser history when navigating between content.

-## Routing Example
-**Routing** is the act of displaying certain content when users navigate to certain URLs.
+# What is URL Routing?
+Before we take a look at **React Router** let's see what **routing** means.

+**Routing** defines what content is displayed when someone visits a certain a URL.
+If I go to `http://github.com/` I would expect to see GitHub's homepage.
+If I got to `http://github.com/login` I would expect to see a login page.
+Each of these URLs is a **route**.
+A route pairs a URL with the content that should be displayed for that URL.
+You should be able to visit a webpage, copy the URL to a friend, and they should end up viewing the same page.

 Let's take at an example of how content is routed by URLs by looking at the General Assembly homepage.

 Go to <https://generalassemb.ly/>.
 Interact with the menu in the top bar on the right.
 You should see options for things like "On Campus," "Locations," and "About."
 Click on the different links to pages and notice the URLs that you end up at.
+Hover over the links to see their URL to save yourself from actually navigating off the page.

 This table shows the **path** for each URL.
 The path of a URL is everything after the domain name.
 In this case the path is everything that appears after "https://generalassemb.ly" in the location bar of the browser.
 The `/` path is a special path called the root.
+It's the homepage.

 Compare the paths in the URLs and get a sense for how URLs are routed to content.
 Websites URLs are general split into succinct, descriptive,